OmarBoujdaria/A-free-MOOC-market/README.md

-# Project Title
+# A free Mook Market

-One Paragraph of project description goes here
+Predicting and explaining success of a MOOC course.

 ## Guidelines